-Okeechobee is a blue-collar town, with 39.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Okeechobee is a city of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Okeechobee who work in maintenance occupations (8.60%), sales jobs (7.06%), and healthcare (7.02%).
+Okeechobee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Okeechobee is a city of professionals, service providers, and construction workers and builders.
+There are especially a lot of people living in Okeechobee who work in teaching (17.56%), office and administrative support (9.06%), and healthcare (7.11%).

-The rate of college-level education in Okeechobee is quite a bit lower than the national average among all cities of 21.84%: just 10.32% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Okeechobee who are college-educated is close to the national average for all communities of 21.84%: 18.27% of the adults in Okeechobee have a bachelor's degree or advanced degree.

-The per capita income in Okeechobee in 2018 was $20,628, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $82,512 for a family of four.
+The per capita income in Okeechobee in 2018 was $19,633, which is low income relative to Florida and the nation.
+This equates to an annual income of $78,532 for a family of four.
 However, Okeechobee contains both very wealthy and poor people as well.